 Volunteers of America is a national, nonprofit, faith-based organization providing local human service programs, as well as opportunities for individual and community involvement.

 Established in Sacramento in 1911, Volunteers of America's ongoing mission to reach and uplift all people has expanded to include families with children, seniors, the homeless, former foster youth, and people with substance abuse issues.
 Our goal?
 To end homelessness, support the most vulnerable populations and transform our community into a safer, healthier place.

 Our professional staff currently operates more than 40 locally managed and delivered programs.
 Services provided include food and shelter, counseling, independent living and parenting skills, substance-abuse treatment and rehabilitation, and job development.

 Supportive Services for Veterans Families offers homeless prevention and rapid re-housing programs for veterans and their families.

-Volunteers of America, in an effort to reach out and uplift all people, operates a quartet of emergency shelter programs for homeless people: the Family Shelter, the Men's Shelter, Open Arms and the seasonal Winter Sanctuary.
+Volunteers of America, in an effort to reach out and uplift all people, operates a quartet of emergency shelter programs for homeless people: the Family Shelter, the Men's Shelter, and Open Arms.

 Transitional housing options offered by Volunteers of America Northern California & Northern Nevada include: Mather Community Campus (transitional housing and job-development program); Independent Living Readiness Program; Transitional Housing Program for Parenting Women; Transitional Housing Program for Families; and the Transitional Housing Program for Former Foster Youth.